Prepare for a Life Insurance Paramedical Exam

 - Minimize alcohol consumption

-- Don’t eat everything bagels with poppy seeds or betel (areca) nuts
+- Don’t eat everything bagels or anything else with poppy seeds or betel (areca) nuts

 - Eliminate or decrease the use of tobacco products